BRETT TUTOR OF TLC'S TRADING SPACES

-Susie Passons grew up on a dairy farm in rural Minnesota.
+Susie Passons grew up on a dairy farm in small town Minnesota.
 Work hard, do a great job, and don’t stop until it’s finished is foundational to her.
 One of her most vivid childhood memories is the multi-colored shag carpet in her bedroom.
-She hated it, yet she knew the lavender comforter at the church rummage sale would complement it perfectly!
+She didn’t like it at all, yet she knew the lavender comforter at the church rummage sale would complement it perfectly!

 After graduating from UW-Stout with a degree in graphic design she started her career with Slumberland Furniture as an Art Director.
 Dreams of adventure and a warmer climate quickly moved Susie and her new husband to San Diego.
 Various graphic design roles in Southern California continued to shape Susie’s style and eye for design.
 After 13 years in San Diego, she returned home to her Minnesota roots, rejoining Slumberland in 2012 and spending five more years there as an Art Director.